kind2-mc/kind2/doc/usr/content/2_input/2_arrays.md

 M[i][i] = i;
 ```

-but in this case the second index `i` masks the first one, hence the definition
+but in this case the second index `i` shadows the first one, hence the
-is equivalent to the following one where the indexes have been renamed.
+definition is equivalent to the following one where the indexes have been
+renamed.

 ```
 M[j][i] = i;
 ```

-### Recursive definitions
+### Inductive definitions

 One interesting feature of these equations is that we allow definitions of
-arrays *recursively*.
+arrays *inductively*.
 For instance it is possible to write an equation

 ```
 A[i] = if i = 0 then 0 else A[i-1] ;